danawoodman/sveltekit-auth-example/README.md

 ### Features:

-- Authenticate using form actions
+- Form actions to login and signup
-- Store the auth token in a cookie
+- Store the users's auth token in a cookie
 - Fetch the user in the `handle` hook in `hooks.server`
-- Form actions to login
+- Use route (groups) to protect pages
+- Authenticate API endpoints via an auth token (`Authorization: Bearer <TOKEN>` header)
 - Log out
-- Authenticate API endpoints via an auth token
-- Validation with Zod
-- Response handling with ts-pattern

 ## Setup